 - Standard leather interior, automatic climate control, power-operated front seats

-- Standard seating capacity is seven; optional second-row bench expands capacity to eight
+- Standard seating capacity is seven; available second-row bench expands capacity to eight

 Under the Hood

-The Escalade ESV uses the same engine as does the regular Escalade: a 6.2-liter V-8 with 403 horsepower and 417 pounds-feet of torque.
-It works through a six-speed automatic transmission.
+The Escalade ESV uses the same engine as the regular Escalade: a 6.2-liter V-8 with 403 horsepower and 417 pounds-feet of torque.
+It works with a six-speed automatic transmission.

 Safety equipment includes: